Trusted WordPress tutorials, when you need them most.

 This works well for multilingual websites and teams with different users who might want to access the WordPress dashboard in a different language.

-But if you want to keep your login page simple, and your users don’t need to frequently switch languages, then removing it can help to declutter the login page.
-It can also help you to keep control over your custom login page design.
+But if you want a simpler login page and your users don’t need to switch languages often, then removing the language dropdown can help to declutter your login page.

-Note: The language selector doesn’t make your WordPress website multilingual, it simply translates the WordPress login and password reset pages and the WordPress dashboard.
+Note: The language selector doesn’t make your WordPress website multilingual.
+It simply translates the WordPress login and password reset pages and the WordPress dashboard.

 Method 1.
 Disable the WordPress Login Language Switcher with WPCode (Recommended)